 - Make sure to select a sprinkler standard or code that is adapted for ASRS. - Keep in mind that most existing sprinkler installations are not adapted to ASRS, meaning that upgrades will likely be needed.
-Examples of potential upgrades are the need for ESFR (Early Suppression Fast Response) sprinkler heads and a water supply of up to four hours. - Do not use ASRS for the storage of goods that are outside the sprinkler design parameters.
-Detailed guidance can be found in the code or standard used for the sprinkler design, but goods like aerosols, flammable and combustible liquids or gas containers can normally not be stored in ASRS.
-Also, avoid the storage of lithium-ion batteries.
-If these batteries sustain damage, they could potentially cause a thermal runaway (a chain reaction within a battery cell) while being stored in the ASRS. - Applicable sprinkler standards or codes can include details about fire protection installations that are beyond the sprinkler protection.
+Examples of potential upgrades are the need for ESFR (Early Suppression Fast Response) sprinkler heads and a water supply of up to four hours. - Do not use ASRS for storage of goods that is outside the sprinkler design parameters.
+Detailed guidance can be found in the code or standard used for the sprinkler design.
+Goods like aerosols, flammable or combustible liquids, and lithium-ion batteries can only be stored in ASRS if specific preconditions are met. - Applicable sprinkler standards or codes can include details about fire protection installations that are beyond the sprinkler protection.
 This includes details about mezzanines for fire department access, hose reels, vertical barriers, hose stream allowance and fixed water monitors, among other variables.
 These aspects should also be strictly adhered to.